Youth subcultures: what you need to know

 Understanding more about youth subcultures

 You might also worry if you see your child getting enthusiastic about a group or ideas that you know nothing about.
 Some subcultures might seem strange or even threatening to you.

-The more you talk with your child about her subculture, the more you’ll know whether you really need to worry.
-Even if your child is involved with a subculture, you’re still very important to her.
+The more you talk with your child about their subculture, the more you’ll know whether you really need to worry.
+Even if your child is involved with a subculture, you’re still very important to them.
 Teenagers need love and support from their parents.
-Staying connected to your child will help her feel safe and secure.
+Staying connected to your child will help them feel safe and secure.